slowernews/wisdom-tldr/README.md

 > *'Stress is caused by giving a fuck.'*

-CHALLENGE: The more relaxed you are, the better you are at everything.
+<a id="on-being-relaxed"></a>CHALLENGE: the more relaxed you are, the better you are at everything.

 > *'If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.'*